ruankie/f1-2019-telemetry/docs/source/package-documentation.rst

 Package Source Code
 -------------------

-The source code of the package is pretty well documented and easy to follow.
+The source code of all modules in the package is pretty well documented and easy to follow.
 We reproduce it here for reference.

 .. _source_packets: